Collins & Collins, P.C. Handles Auto Accident Claims Throughout New Mexico

 And though these may not be quite as horrific as the DWI fatalities that make the headlines, they often have catastrophic consequences for the victims of the DWI driver and their families.

 Many believe that the district attorney will be able to seek compensation for the injuries to the victim and his or her family.
 This is simply not the case for the most part.
 Victims and families must look to the civil courts for true compensation.
-An experienced personal injury attorney can help.
+An experienced auto accident lawyer specializing in the Albuquerque area, can help guide you through the system for the best possible outcome.

 Victims Rights in Criminal Prosecution